ballerabdude/Deep-Reinforcement-Learning-for-Developers/src/chapter03.md

 ## Overview

-This chapter delves into the synergy between deep learning and reinforcement learning, leading to the burgeoning field of deep reinforcement learning (DRL).
-We aim to elucidate the essential principles of deep learning and show how neural networks, when paired with RL, can effectively address intricate decision-making challenges.
+This chapter explores the intersection of deep learning and reinforcement learning, forming the emerging field of deep reinforcement learning (DRL).
+Our goal is to clearly explain the fundamental concepts of deep learning and demonstrate how combining it with RL enables effective solutions for complex decision-making problems.

 ## Objectives